 The Mob Museum, an official National Museum of Organized Crime and Law Enforcement, is a fascinating history museum that offers a discovery experience in downtown Las Vegas near Fremont Street.
 On March 1, 2017, The Mob Museum was recognized and awarded accreditation.

-Although mafia activities dissipated from Vegas in the 1980s, the museum presents a bold and authentic view of organized crime from retro Las Vegas to back alleys of American cities and across the world.
+Although mafia activities dissipated from Vegas in the 1980s, the museum presents a bold and authentic view of organized crime from retro Las Vegas to back alleys of American cities worldwide.
 This museum provides an enthralling gallery, rare items, and gripping stories that offer visitors an unprecedented, behind-the-scenes look at the events and characters of the ongoing war between the Mob and the law.

 For Chicagoans like myself, The Mob Museum even has pieces of our city’s notorious past.
 That includes the wall from the Valentine’s Day Massacre in 1929, where seven mobsters associated with Bugs Moran were lined up and assassinated allegedly by Al Capone’s cronies.

 See Related: Best Museums in the US to Visit